If You Have Uninsured and Underinsured Motorist Coverage, the Short Answer is Yes.

 If you have Uninsured and Underinsured Motorist (UM/UIM) coverage on your policy, then your own insurance company may step in and be responsible for covering your damages and injuries when the at-fault party does not have enough insurance coverage to pay for your damages.

-Let me give you an example: I recently handled a case where a truck tried to cross 6 lanes of traffic on a crowded day and pulled in front of my client.
-My client was on a motorcycle.
-A crash resulted and my client had an above-the-knee amputation on one of his legs.
+Our Dallas injury attorney recently handled a case where a truck tried to cross 6 lanes of traffic on a crowded day and pulled in front of my client.
+Our client was on a motorcycle.
+A crash resulted and our client had an above-the-knee amputation on one of his legs.
 He also broke most of his ribs and punctured his lungs.
 The other driver only had a minimum $30,000 insurance policy.
-Unfortunately, my client did not have any underinsured insurance coverage.
-Thus, the total settlement I could obtain for him was only $30,000.
+Unfortunately, our client did not have any underinsured insurance coverage.
+Thus, the total settlement we could obtain for him was only $30,000.